konkor/cpufreq/INSTALL.md

 ## Troubleshooting
 ### Missing symbols
-If you have missing symbols you are, probably, missing some fonts, try to install TTF Freefonts, DejaVu or/and Droid font packages to fix it.
+If you have missing symbols you are, probably, missing some fonts, try to install TTF Freefonts, DejaVu and Droid font packages to fix it.
+Also it's recommended to install Roboto and/or Lato (_sudo apt-get install fonts-roboto fonts-lato_ etc), they are using in the application's UI.